appsmithorg/appsmith-docs/website/docs/reference/widgets/camera.md

 ### Events

-When the event is triggered, these event handlers can execute queries, JS code, or other supported [actions](/reference/appsmith-framework/widget-actions).
+When an event is triggered, these event handlers can execute queries, JS code, or other supported [actions](/reference/appsmith-framework/widget-actions).

 #### onImageSave

 <dd>

-Triggers when the user captures an image.
+Triggered when the user captures an image.
 This event is only available when the camera widget is in Image mode.

 </dd>